MassTransit/MassTransit/docs/understand/under-the-hood.md

 ## Faq

-* How many messages at a time will be simultaniously processed?
+* How many messages at a time will be simultaneously processed?
     * Each endpoint you create represents 1 queue.
 That queue can receive any number of different message types (based on what you subscribe to it)
     * The configuration of each endpoint you can set the number of consumers with a call to `PrefetchCount(x)`.
     * This is the total number of consumers for all message types sent to this queue.